thebabush/nampa/README.md

 ### License

-The original radare's flirt.c is under LGPL so my deep knowledge of software licenses tell me that I must keep it that way.
+The original radare's flirt.c is under LGPL, so my deep knowledge of software licenses tells me that I must keep it that way.